tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 Lock your tedee lock
 ----------------------
-To lock your door use endpoint :doc:`Lock your lock <../endpoints/lock/lock>`.
+To lock your door use endpoint :doc:`Close your lock <../endpoints/lock/close>`.
 This endpoint will return operationId.
 This is for correlating whole process of lock command - mobile app receives push notification with this operationId and result of executed command.

 Unlock your tedee lock
 ----------------------
-To unlock your door use this endpoint :doc:`Unlock your lock <../endpoints/lock/unlock>`.
+To unlock your door use this endpoint :doc:`Open your lock <../endpoints/lock/open>`.
 This endpoint will return operationId.
 This is for correlating whole process of unlock command - mobile app receives push notification with this operationId and result of executed command.

 Pull spring in your tedee lock